lyz-code/blue-book/docs/data_analysis/recommender_systems/recommender_systems.md

 * *Collaborative filtering*: Use collaborative power of the ratings provided by multiple users to make recommendations.
-* *Content-based*: Use the descriptive attributes of items to make recommendations.
+* *Content-based*: Use the descriptive attributes of the user rated items to create a user-specific model that predicts the rating of unobserved items.
 * *Knowledge-based*: Use the similarities between customer requirements and item descriptions.
 * *Hybrid systems*: Combine the above to benefit from the mix of their strengths